mik2116/backupproj/README.md

 The website can be reached [here](http://35.188.229.62/sightings/sightings/) which displays all the sightings, and can redirect you to the [map](http://35.188.229.62/sightings/map/) as well.
 You can edit past sightings by clicking on their ID on the page, and you can add new sightings by using the link on the page which redirects you [here](http://35.188.229.62/sightings/sightings/add).

-The deployed url can be found at: https://tools-project-31.appspot.com/
+The deployed url can be found at: https://tools-project-31.appspot.com/sightings/sightings *please pay attention to the extra /sightings url path

 ## Project Group 31, Section 1